AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Combat/Action Economy.md

  - - -
 ## Reactions

 Reactions are taken as responses to moves committed by other creatures.
 Each reaction has a condition which has to be met in order to take that reaction, and it occurs before the triggering move resolves.
 In order to take a reaction, the creature must make a Willpower save, with the DC increasing by 5 for each other reaction they use, starting at 10.
 If a feature requires you to use up multiple reactions, you roll against the higher DC only.
 The DC resets at the start of the creature's turn, and goes up after each used reaction, whether the check was successful or not.
 If multiple reactions can be triggered from the same condition, only one of them may be used.
-An example for a reaction available for all creatures is:
+An example for a reaction, available for all creatures, is the [[#Opportunity Attacks|opportunity attack]].

-- **Attack of opportunity** - when a creature willingly moves away from you out of reach (but doesn't teleport away), you may attempt a single weapon attack against them right before they move out.
-Each creature may use only one attack of opportunity against each other creature during a turn, meaning that a creature leaving and entering another creature's range multiple times during the same turn is safe from multiple attacks of opportunity.
-	On a critical hit, the creature stops, and may not use their normal movement to move during that turn anymore.
->[!note]
->This applies to a single turn, not a single round. ^dc41f3